containers/podman/docs/podman-push.1.md

 **--cert-dir**=*path*

 Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.
 Default certificates directory is _/etc/containers/certs.d_.
-(Not available for remote commands) (Not available for remote commands)
+(Not available for remote commands)

 **--compress**

 Compress tarball image layers when pushing to a directory using the 'dir' transport. (default is same compression type, compressed or uncompressed, as source)
 Note: This flag can only be set when using the **dir** transport

+**--digestfile** *Digestfile*

+After copying the image, write the digest of the resulting image to the file.
+(Not available for remote commands)

 **--format**, **-f**=*format*